 The tenth step is the first of the maintenance steps to keep us accountable in the present.
 It calls us to continue to take personal responsibility for mistakes and to make amends as soon as possible.
-This is a necessary daily step in assurance of our spiritual progress, enhanced spiritual beliefs and growth.
+This is a necessary daily step in the assurance of our spiritual progress, enhanced spiritual beliefs and growth.

 This step also ensures that we remain humble and act in service of others.
-It is important part of recovery.
+It is an important part of recovery.

 In the previous nine steps, we were on a journey to develop a spiritual connection, to conduct deep inner work to see where we have been caught up in selfishness, self-seeking behaviors and self-centered fear and to right wrongs from the past.

-This process sets a solid foundation in recovery.
+This process sets a solid foundation for recovery.
 It also improves mental health because it releases the heaviness of the past, the regret, the guilt, and the shame.
 We get a clean slate in a way.

 Another benefit is that we have improved emotional health.
 The awareness of emotional triggers increases.
 We begin to understand the mind-body-spirit connection.

 At the same time, our physical health can also get better but can also get worse.
 Many, who are in the early stages of their recovery, gain weight because the addiction is transferred to food.

 And this makes sense.
 Recovery is a journey.
 The weight gain is an acceptable side effect during the first year.
 In the experience of many, continuing to work the steps 10-12 daily helps to improve health conditions over time.
 Ways of dealing with early recovery realities change for many and are able to make increasingly healthier choices.

 Now, the conditions of the tenth step promises.